nf-core/sarek/doc/REFERENCES.md

 From our repo, get the [`intervals` list file](https://raw.githubusercontent.com/SciLifeLab/Sarek/master/repeats/wgs_calling_regions.grch37.list).
 More information about this file in the [intervals documentation](INTERVALS.md)

-The rest of the references files are stored in in [export.uppmax.uu.se](https://export.uppmax.uu.se/b2015110/caw-references/b37/) and also on the repository [CAW-References](https://github.com/MaxUlysse/CAW-References) using [GIT-LFS](https://git-lfs.github.com/):

-- '1000G\_phase3\_20130502\_SNP\_maf0.3.loci'
-- 'b37\_cosmic\_v74.noCHR.sort.4.1.vcf'

 You can create your own cosmic reference for any human reference as specified below.

 ### COSMIC files

 To annotate with COSMIC variants during MuTect1/2 Variant Calling you need to create a compatible VCF file.
 Download the coding and non-coding VCF files from [COSMIC](http://cancer.sanger.ac.uk/cosmic/download) and process them with the [Create\_Cosmic.sh](https://github.com/SciLifeLab/Sarek/tree/master/scripts/Create_Cosmic.sh) script.
 The script requires a fasta index `.fai`, of the reference file you are using.

 Example: